-KLP applies the volatility adjustment described in Article 77d of the Solvency II Directive.
+KLP applies the volatility adjustment described in Article 3(2) of the Solvency II Regulation.
+Yield curve (Article 77d of the Solvency II Directive).
 The volatility adjustment provides a mark-up in the risk-free market interest rate.
 This means that the obligations will be lower than they would have been without this adjustment.
 The effect depends on the amount of the markup.
-The adjustment as at 31.12.2018 represents an interest markup of 0.42 percentage points for the first ten years.
+The adjustment as at 31.12.2019 represents an interest markup of 0.40 percentage points for the first ten years.
 The effect of this markup is 13 percentage points for solvency capital coverage without the use of transition rules for technical provisions.
 This is shown in table 14 below.
 Technical provisions, the solvency capital requirement and the eligible Tier 1 and 2 capital have been reduced slightly.
-These changes increase solvency capital coverage from 252 per cent to 265 per cent using volatility adjustment but without the use of transition rules for the technical accruals.
+These changes increase solvency capital coverage from 266 per cent to 275 per cent using volatility adjustment but without the use of transition rules for the technical accruals.